zwang695/alexa-skills-list/skills/B01CZYUPCQ/README.md

 * *Alexa, ask starfish for sports news*

 A simple skill to get you started before you make that tube or national rail journey to work for your usual day.
 You can quickly get tube status for the whole London underground or National Rail status for any specific station.
 You can also get it to read out news from BBC website on your choice of topics.
 Supported topics are Health, Politics, Technology, UK, Headlines.
 You can also get next three days weather forecast for London.
+New in 1.1 - Now you can ask about your next departure for any from and to network rail station.
+Try Alexa, ask starfish for next departure from London Liverpool Street to Shenfield

 ***